OWASP/owasp-summit-2017/content/participant/remote/Mike-Goodwin.md

 chapter-leader  : UK Newcastle when-day        : Monday 12th June
 status          :
-working-sessions : Threat Modeling Tools
+sessions : Threat Modeling Tools
 # add above a comma delimited list of the Working Sessions you would like to attend (use the session's title)
 ---